relay-zz/relay/README.md

 Notice how there are multiple places where `go` is called, but `relay` knows whether to call `firefox.toolbar.go()` or `firefox.urlbar.go()`.

+#### Localized handlers

+Since events are passed down the node tree until it meets an object which is able to handle it, you can implement what we call localized handlers.

+An ideal example is in making loading indicators.
+Sometimes we want the loading indicator to be near the object which is loading.
+But sometimes the object itself doesn't have it's own loading indicator so a global loading indicator needs to be used.

+When a status event propagates out from within a module, if the module can show it's own status, then it can handle it by itself.
+If not, then a higher up module can use it's own status indicator.
+If it still can't, then it will propagate to the top and the main application can use the ultimate status indicator to indicate status.

 Syntax
 ------